Daxing International Airport – the Biggest Airport in the World

 The Airport with 98 Percent Made in China

-Over the past five years, a total of 100,000 people worked on the project.
+During the past five years, a total of 100,000 people worked on the project.
 At one time, there were 50,000 workers on the site simultaneously.

 The massive skylights are framed with 60,000 steel bars which are linked by 10,000 steel balls.
 All bars and balls are issued a unique ID as each of them having a unique position in the structure while the allowance error is just a few millimetres.